abdulrehman-dev-ai/Nexium_Abdul_Rehman_AI-Web-Dev/README.md

 - **ShadCN UI**
 - **Framer Motion** for animations

-Users can enter a topic (e.g., *inspiration*, *life*, *success*) and generate relevant motivational quotes with smooth, animated cards.
+Users can select a topic (e.g., *inspiration*, *life*, *success*) and generate relevant motivational quotes with smooth, animated cards.

 ---

 ## 💻 Features

-✅ Enter a topic and get multiple quotes
+✅ Select a topic and get multiple quotes
 ✅ Animated quote cards (fade/slide in)
 ✅ Fully responsive layout with TailwindCSS
 ✅ Polished UI with ShadCN components